AlexWanyoike/Djangoweekone/README.md

 ## Description

-This project aims to display my aims photos based on my experience.
+This project aims to display photos based on my experience.
 It has the ability to create, update and delete the photo and its details.

 ## Features